karoldabro/validation-codes/README.md

 <?php

 return [
-    'fallback_error' => 'E0', // This error code is returned while error code isn't found in this file 'accepted' => 'E1',
+    'fallback_error' => 'E0', // This error code is returned when an error code isn't found in this file 'accepted' => 'E1',
     'accepted_if' => 'E2',
     'active_url' => 'E3',